 Golden Flame of Asahi Brewery

 Asahi Breweries is one of the most popular beer companies in Japan with their head office located in the area.
 Try to spot the golden flame on the roof of the Super Dry Hall, when you walk along the river between Asakusa and Tokyo Skytree.
 The golden sculpture on the top of the building is actually a flame that represents the passion of the company.
 It was designed by French designer Philippe Starck to celebrate the company’s 100th anniversary in 1989.
 In the building right next to it, there are beer restaurants and bars.
-Try Japanese beer and beer cocktails there and taste the difference from your country’s!
+You can try Japanese beer and beer cocktails there and taste the difference from your country’s!
 Don’t forget to take another look at the outside: it looks like a full beer glass!

 Cruise over Sumida River